laneboysrc/hk310-expansion/expansion-protocol.rst

 make bread-boarding difficult too.

 Calibrating the RC oscillator was the method finally chosen.
-Since we wanted to transmit more than 7 bits anyway, we needed to implement a sync mechanism.
+Since we wanted to transmit more than 6 bits anyway, we needed to implement a sync mechanism.
-The chosen sync value is a pulse duration of 0xa04 (2564us).
-This value is above the 7 bit range, so payload will never have such value.
-It is also a very large pulse, making it useful as reference since a constant 4-bit (16us) jitter is a small percentage of the total 2564us pulse duration.
+The chosen sync value is a pulse duration of 0xa40 (2624us).
+This value is above the data range of 6 bits payload and 5 bit reserved for glitches and jitter, so payload will never have such value.
+It is also a very large pulse, making it useful as reference.

-Since the oscillator is factory calibtrated to 1%, the inital pulse measurement should be 0x9ea ..
-0xa1d.
+Since the oscillator is factory calibtrated to 1%, the inital pulse measurement should be 0xa25 ..
+0xa5a.
 Even worst case a valid payload would be only 0x813, so the firmware can reliably detect the sync value.
-The firmware will then adjust the OSCTUNE register in steps until the sync value is 0xa04 (+/-3).
+The firmware will then adjust the OSCTUNE register in steps until the sync value is 0xa40 (+/-3).
 The firmware can constantly monitor and tweak OSCTUNE so that potential drifts at run-time are adjusted for.
-This method also has the advantage that any inaccuracy in the NRF24LE1 clock is also compensated.
+This method also has the advantage that any inaccuracy of the NRF24LE1 clock is also compensated.